Michigan Rental Agreement

 • Lease Termination – Michigan lets tenants terminate a month-to-month lease with 30 days of advance notice.
 A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, domestic abuse, or an agreement between the landlord and tenant.

 • Rent Increases and Fees – Michigan doesn’t set a cap on the amount or frequency of a rent increase, nor do landlords have to provide any particular amount of advance notice.
 Rent increases cannot occur during the lease term.
 There are likewise no regulations on fees, except for returned check fees.
-These are capped at $25 (paid within 7 days) or $30 (paid within 30 days).
+These are capped at $25 (paid within 7 days) or $35 (paid after 7 days but within 30 days).

 • Landlord Entry – Michigan landlords may enter rental property for purposes reasonably related to the tenancy, like maintenance and inspections.
-There are no specific state laws about landlord entry, so if there isn’t an entry policy in the lease, advance notice and time of entry are subject to “reasonable” expectations.
+There are no specific state laws about landlord entry, so if there isn’t an entry policy in the lease, advance notice and time of entry are subject to “reasonable” expectations (customarily at least 24 hours for advance notice).

 • Settling Legal Disputes – Michigan allows landlord-tenant disputes in its small claims courts, as long as the amount in controversy is under $5,000.
 Small claims is not allowed to hear eviction cases.
 Most landlord-tenant issues have a six-year statute of limitations in Michigan.